hcarver/hcarver.github.io/_posts/2017-01-03-building-an-8-bit-computer-for-pong.md

 1. Work out the other changes that need making.
 1. Build it.

-Watch this space for the next update!
+Watch this space for more.